 HSA Tax Resources and Information

-As part of the federal income tax return, HSA participants will need to include IRS Form 8889: Health Savings Account to report HSA contributions (those made by the employee and IU) and any distributions from the Health Savings Account (HSA).
+Each year, Health Savings Account (HSA) participants must submit IRS Form 8889: Health Savings Account with their federal tax return.
+This form reports HSA contributions made by you and the university, as well as any distributions made from your account.
 This form must be filed with Form 1040 or Form 1040 NR.

 - available through the Employee Center Payroll & Tax section in January